 - a.
 All emissions tests to consist of three 40-minute runs or other duration approved by the District.
 Crane engine tests to consist of three 20-minute runs.
-Crane engines and one turbine generator to be tested at maximum safe load.
-The remaining turbine generators to be tested at "as historical" conditions.
-Maximum loaded turbine is to be rotated to each remaining turbine each subsequent year.
+Crane engines to be tested at maximum safe load.
 Supply boat main engines to be tested at cruise load.
 Supply boat generator engines to be tested at normal load during dynamic positioning operations.
-Subsequent testing may be required if loads are not achieved.
-Additional turbine test requirements and exceptions are listed in Section 9 of this permit. - b.
+Subsequent testing may be required if loads are not achieved. - b.
 The specific project supply boat to be tested shall be determined by the District. - c.
 USEPA methods 1-4 to be used to determine O2, dry MW, moisture content, CO2, and stack flow rate.
 Alternatively, USEPA 19 may be used to determine stack flow rate. - d.
 SO_x emissions to be determined by mass balance calculation. - e.
 The main engines from one supply boat shall be tested annually.
 Source testing of supply vessel generator engines used for dynamic positioning shall be performed upon written request.
 Crane engines shall be tested biennially. - f.
 Procedures to obtain the required operating loads shall be clearly defined in the source test plan.